Ticks are migrating, but scant surveillance may leave doctors in the dark on patient treatment

 CONDON, Mont. — Biologist Grant Hokit has come to this small meadow in the mountains outside Condon to look for ticks.
 A hiking path crosses the expanse of long grasses and berry bushes.

-As Hokit walks the path, he carries a handmade tool made out of plastic pipes taped together that hold a large rectangle of white flannel cloth.
+As Hokit walks the path, he carries a handmade tool made out of plastic pipes taped together that holds a large rectangle of white flannel cloth.

 He jokes that this device is "sophisticated," but the scientific survey is quite serious: He's sweeping the cloth over the shrubs and grass, hoping that "questing" ticks will latch on.